Intel Responds To Alleged Chip Flaw, Claims Effects Won't Significantly Impact Average Users - Slashdot

 If the software in your car's radio is ransacking protected memory, you probably ought to be a bit concerned about what other unadvertised "features" it has.

-the "average computer user" my ass (Score:3, Funny)
+the "average computer user" my ass (Score:5, Funny)

 All my users are above average.